aadhityasachdeva/urbanoffice_prototype/README.md

 SECURITY

-Use Supabase Row Level Security (RLS):
+ Supabase Row Level Security (RLS):

 - Users can only view and cancel their own bookings